mohammadhashemii/Microprocessors_Assembly_Course/README.md

 # Microprocessor & Assembly language - HW#1

 This repo contains some programs written in assembly language.
-They are simple and well-documented.
+They are simple but well-documented.